Lightcurves of the Karin family asteroids: Introduction

-As for the asteroid spin period distribution, it is now widely known that the Yarkovsky--O'Keefe--Radzievskii--Paddack (YORP) effect may spin up or spin down 10-km-sized asteroids on a $10^{8}$ yr timescale, and smaller asteroids could spin up or down even faster \citep[e.g. ][]{rubincam2000,bottke2006}.
-However, as the ages of the young asteroid families are substantially shorter than the timescale of the YORP effect, each of the family members perhaps statistically retains its initial spin status just after the family-formation event.
-In the case of old asteroid families, such as the Koronis family, the YORP effect has changed the initial spin rate since the family-formation events \citep[e.g. ][]{slivan2002,slivan2003,vokrouhlicky2002,vokrouhlicky2003}.
-Comparison between the spin period distribution of old and young asteroid families can serve as a help in the timescale estimate of the YORP effect.
+As for the asteroid spin rate distribution, it is now widely known that the Yarkovsky--O'Keefe--Radzievskii--Paddack (YORP) effect may spin up or spin down 10-km-sized asteroids on a $10^{8}$ yr timescale, and smaller asteroids could spin up/down even faster \citep[e.g. ][]{rubincam2000,bottke2006}.
+However, as the ages of the young asteroid families are substantially shorter than the timescale of the YORP effect, each family member perhaps statistically retains its initial spin status just after the family-formation event.
+In old asteroid families, such as the Koronis family, the YORP effect has changed the initial spin rate since the family-formation events \citep[e.g. ][]{slivan2002,slivan2003,vokrouhlicky2002,vokrouhlicky2003}.
+Comparisons between the spin rate distribution of old and young asteroid families can serve as a help in the timescale estimate of the YORP effect.
+Actually the YORP effect is very sensitive to small-scale topography of asteroids \citep[e.g. ][]{statler2009}.
+However, with the current observational data that we have in hand, we have not reached a detailed quantitative estimate of how seriously the YORP effect has influenced the dynamics of the Karin family members.
+Gaining a deeper understanding of these dynamics remains an aim of future inquiry.

-In addition to the spin state statistics, the shape distribution of the young asteroid family members is important for understanding the fragmentation and reaccumulation process of small solar system bodies in comparison with laboratory collisional experiments.
-It may help us estimate the efficiency of the fragmentation and reaccumulation process, such as how angular momentum is distributed to each of the remnants.
-Also, it is possible to get an estimate of the satellite/binary forming efficiency at family-formation collisional events.
+In addition to the spin rate statistics, the shape distribution of the young asteroid family members is important for understanding the fragmentation and reaccumulation process of SSSBs in comparison with laboratory collisional experiments.
+It may help us understand the dynamical process of fragmentation and reaccumulation of asteroids, such as how angular momentum is distributed to each of the remnants.
+Also, it is possible to get an estimate of the satellite/binary forming efficiency at asteroid disruption events.

 \comment{ Third, surface color of the young family asteroids is quite interesting in its relation to the space weathering process, as it is now well known that the spectra of asteroid surface change through space weathering \citep[e.g. ][]{chapman96,chapman2004,mcfadden2001,clark2002}.
 Detailed physics and mechanism of the space weathering process have been partially reproduced by laboratory experiments \citep[e.g. ][]{sasaki2001,marchi2005,hiroi2006}.
 Spectroscopic observations of the young family asteroids have been carried out \citep[e.g. ][]{mothe-diniz-nesvorny2008}, and particularly as for the largest member of the Karin family, (832) Karin, an arguable discussion as to whether or not this asteroid has an inhomogeneous surface color is going on \citep{sasaki2004,yoshida2004a,chapman2007,vernazza2007,ito2007a}.
 A special feature that the young asteroid families have is that we can use them as a precise measure for making a quantitative relationship between the asteroid surface age and the degree of space weathering \citep[e.g. ][]{jedicke2004,nesvorny2005,vernazza2009,willman2010}. }